 - 1. That lot creation in the Agricultural Area including the Holland Marsh Specialty Crop Area is not permitted, except as explicitly provided for by this Plan. - 2.
 That new multiple units or multiple lots for residential dwellings, such as estate residential development, adult lifestyle and retirement communities are prohibited. - 3.
-That the creation of new lots in the Agricultural Area and Holland Marsh Specialty Crop Area designations will only be permitted in the following instances: - 4.a.
-Acquisition of land by a public body for infrastructure projects; - 2-a.
-Conveyances to public bodies or non-profit agencies for natural heritage or conservation purposes, provided that no separate residential lot is created: - 3.b.
-Minor lot adjustments or boundary additions, provided they do not create a separate lot for a residential dwelling and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; - 4-c.
-Agricultural uses where both the subject and retained lands are a minimum size of at least 16 hectares (40 acres) in the Holland Marsh Specialty Crop Area and at least 40 hectares (100 acres) in the Agricultural Area;
+That the creation of new lots in the Agricultural Area and Holland Marsh Specialty Crop Area designations will only be permitted in the following instances: - a.
+Acquisition of land by a public body for infrastructure projects; - Conveyances to public bodies or non-profit agencies for natural heritage or conservation purposes, provided that no separate residential lot is created; - c.
+Minor lot adjustments or boundary additions, provided they do not create a separate lot for a residential dwelling and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; - Agricultural uses where both the subject and retained lands are a minimum size of at least 16 hectares (40 acres) in the Holland Marsh Specialty Crop Area and at least 40 hectares (100 acres) in the Agricultural Area; - e.

-- 5-d.
 Existing or new agriculture-related uses, such as farm-related commercial and farm-related industrial uses that are not on lands that are subject to the Oak Ridges Moraine Conservation Plan, that are small in scale and directly related to the farm operation and required to be located in close proximity to the associated farm operation.
 In these cases, the size of the new lot will be limited to the minimum size required for the use and appropriate individual private on-site water and wastewater systems will be required.
-For clarity, a consent for an agriculture-related use on the Oak Ridges Moraine is not permitted; or, - 6.e.
-Severance of an existing habitable farm residence that is surplus to a farming operation as a result of a farm consolidation, provided: - 4.i. that the lot size created is limited to the minimum size required to accommodate the residence and appropriate water and sewer services. - 2.i.
-The establishment of a new residential dwelling on the retained farmland is prohibited in the implementing zoning by-law. - 3.ii.
-In the Greenbelt Plan area, the dwelling must be a legally existing use prior to the date the Greenbelt Plan came into force, on December 15, 2004. - 4.iii.
-In the Oak Ridges Moraine Conservation Plan Area, the dwelling must be a legally existing use when the Plan went into effect, on July 1, 2017. - 5.4.
-That minor lot adjustments may be also granted for legal or technical reasons, provided it does not result in the creation of a new lot, and does not otherwise conflict with the intent of this Plan. such as correcting properties that have inadvertently merged on title, minor lot boundary adjustments, implementation of utility or other easements, or deed corrections, provided that no new building lot is created and provided that all other applicable policies of this Plan are complied with and the consent conforms to the policies of any applicable Provincial plan(s).
+For clarity, a consent for an agriculture-related use on the Oak Ridges Moraine is not permitted; or,

+- f.
+Severance of an existing habitable farm residence that is surplus to a farming operation as a result of a farm consolidation, provided: - i. that the lot size created is limited to the minimum size required to accommodate the residence and appropriate water and sewer services. - i.
+The establishment of a new residential dwelling on the retained farmland is prohibited in the implementing zoning by-law. - ii.
+In the Greenbelt Plan area, the dwelling must be a legally existing use prior to the date the Greenbelt Plan came into force, on December 15, 2004. - iii.
+In the Oak Ridges Moraine Conservation Plan Area, the dwelling must be a legally existing use when the Plan went into effect, on July 1, 2017. - 4.
+That minor lot adjustments may be also granted for legal or technical reasons, such as correcting properties that have inadvertently merged on title, minor lot boundary adjustments, implementation of utility or other easements, or deed corrections, provided that no new building lot is created and provided that all other applicable policies of this Plan are complied with and the consent conforms to the policies of any applicable Provincial plan(s).